The recipe and photography for this post was provided Heinen’s partner, Chef Billy Parisi.

 - Lastly, before we get into cooking on different surfaces on the grill, remember to use some sort of oil or butter on the fish before cooking.
 Oil or butter will help lubricate the fish, allowing it to release from whatever it is you’re cooking on.
 No need to drown the fish in oil, but a few teaspoons can go a long way.

 The easiest way to cook fish on the grill is with a grill pan.
 Grill pans are cast iron and have built-in grates that will help you achieve grill marks and smoky flavor.
-Start by heating the pan with the grill to high heat, I recommend 550°F, and let it sit for about 10 minutes.
+Start by heating the pan on the grill to high heat, I recommend 550°F. Let it sit for about 10 minutes.

 Make sure the fish is patted dry and seasoned with salt and pepper.
 Then, add some oil to the grill pan, followed by the fish.
 Remember to let the fish gently pull away from the pan instead of trying to scrape it off.
 This procedure will work for any piece of fish, although I recommend using a steak fish like swordfish, tuna or salmon.
 If you close the hood of the grill while cooking with a grill pan, the heat will be intense and the fish will cook fairly quickly.